Do u need exploration.. . ..

 Opportunity landed in the Meridiani Planum region of Mars on Jan.
 24, 2004, Universal Time (Jan.
 25, Pacific Time) for a mission originally planned to last for three months.
 Since that prime mission, the rover has continued to work in bonus-time extended missions.
 Both Opportunity and its twin, Spirit, have made important discoveries about wet environments on ancient Mars that may have been favorable for supporting microbial life.

 By mid-January 2011, Opportunity reached a location at the southeastern edge of Santa Maria crater.
-The rover team developed plans for Opportunity to spend a few weeks investigating rocks at that site during solar conjunction, a period when communications between Earth and Mars are curtailed because the sun is almost directly between the two
+The rover team developed plans for Opportunity to spend a few weeks investigating rocks at that site during solar conjunction, a period when communications between Earth and Mars are curtailed because the sun is almost directly between the two planets.

 After completion of its work at Santa Maria, the rover will resume a long-term trek toward Endeavour.